Quad Cities River Bandits: Modern Woodman Park renovations

 Since then, Modern Woodmen Park has earned more accolades than any minor league ballpark in the country.
 It was voted "the best minor league ballpark in America" by the readers of USA Today and 10Best.com and the Midwest League's best ballpark by Baseball America.
 It also earned a 5-star rating from BallparkDigest.com, was named one of the two most beautiful ballparks in minor league baseball by USA Today, one of the top 10 in the nation by Parade Magazine, and was selected "the #2 Coolest Minor League Ballpark in America" by Complex Magazine.

 Under Main Street Baseball's leadership, the River Bandits have added many fun new features to the ballpark, including a new outfield bar, a new picnic area, five concourse-level "loge boxes", an 80 ft long HD ribbon-board, a huge new 20' x 36' tall HD videoboard, a new playground, birthday room, additional office and storage space, a new concessions stand and more than a dozen new portable food carts, a Hall of Fame autographed jersey display, an unmatched collection of bobbleheads from across the country and a sponsored corn field from which the players are introduced at the game's outset.

 In 2011, the Bandits unveiled their new Budweiser Champions Club, a 2500 s.f. glass-enclosed multi-purpose banquet hall with glass garage doors that open and close depending on the weather.
 That room has helped increase wedding business by more than 500%, and is regularly sold out during the Christmas season.
 It was voted by BallparkDigest.com as "the best ballpark renovation under $1 million."

-In 2014, added a 110 ft tall Ferris Wheel to the landscape of the stadium, with the Ferris Wheel located behind the left-field wall.
+In 2014, added a 110 ft tall Ferris Wheel to the landscape of the stadium under the direction of Director of Amusements Mike Clark, with the Ferris Wheel located behind the left-field wall.
 Also, a 30 ft tall Drop-N-Twist, an old-fashioned carousel, three bounce houses, and several other amusement rides have been added since then.
 Also added in 2014 were three new themed areas, including a 1,500 s.f. deck featuring a firepit to keep fans warm during April and May, 51 new swivel-chair seats adjacent to the field, and 18 new extra-wide seats adjacent to the visitor's dugout, as well as four new padded seats set aside for veterans and active-duty military.